bkoropoff/chorus/doc/filetype.md

 configuration is nearly the same as `vim.lsp.config`, with these differences:

-- The `keymap` key specifies a [`chorus.keymap`](keymap) spec to apply upon attaching to a buffer as a shortcut.
+- The `keymap` key specifies a [`chorus.keymap`](keymap) spec to apply upon attaching to a buffer as a convenience.
 - Global configuration uses the `global` key instead of `*`.
 - Servers configured together can share configuration from a `common` key (in addition to inheriting global settings)